-It’s time to take your standardized college tests but you’ve discovered your high school doesn’t host the ACT or SAT you wanted to take and have studied for.
+It’s time to take your standardized college tests.
+But, you’ve discovered your high school doesn’t host the ACT or SAT you wanted to take and have studied for.
 What now?
-It’s important to research and know your options before you sign up for one or the other.
+It’s important to research and know your options for testing locations before you sign up for SAT/ACT or the other.

 Check With Your School District